Best Time to Visit Paris: Season-by-Season Guide (2026) Skip to content

 Major Summer Events and Festivals

-Bastille Day (July 14) stands as France’s most important national holiday.
-The day begins with a military parade along the Champs-Élysées, featuring soldiers, vehicles, and aircraft flyovers.
-Evening culminates in spectacular fireworks at the Eiffel Tower, visible from parks throughout the city.
-The Trocadéro Gardens offer the best viewing spot, though arrive hours early to secure a position.
-The entire city vibrates with patriotic energy, French flags flutter from every building, and street celebrations continue late into the night.
+Bastille Day (July 14) is France’s biggest national holiday.
+The morning opens with a military parade down the Champs-Élysées, troops, vehicles, aircraft overhead, and the evening builds to the fireworks at the Eiffel Tower, visible from parks across the city.
+The Trocadéro Gardens give you the best seat in the house, but you’ll need to stake your spot hours ahead.
+The whole city runs on patriotic energy that day, flags off every building, street parties going late.

 Spectacular fireworks display at the Eiffel Tower for Bastille Day

-Paris Plages (July and August) transforms sections of the Seine and Canal Saint-Martin into urban beaches, complete with sand, lounge chairs, palm trees, and beach bars.
-This free, innovative program allows Parisians to experience a beach vacation without leaving the city.
-Locations near Notre-Dame and along the Marais neighborhood prove especially popular for swimming, sunbathing, and casual dining.
+Paris Plages (July and August) turns stretches of the Seine and the Canal Saint-Martin into pop-up urban beaches, complete with sand, loungers, palm trees, and beach bars.
+It’s free, it’s clever, and it lets Parisians fake a beach holiday without leaving town.
+The spots near Notre-Dame and along the Marais get especially busy for sunbathing, casual eating, and a dip.

-Tour de France concludes in Paris during late July, with the final stage typically finishing on the Champs-Élysées.
-The race’s culmination draws cycling enthusiasts and casual spectators to line the streets and celebrate this iconic sporting event.
-Roland Garros, the French Open tennis championship, occurs in May-June at the Roland Garros venue, attracting tennis fans from worldwide.
+The Tour de France wraps up in Paris in late July, with the final stage typically finishing on the Champs-Élysées, drawing serious cycling fans and curious onlookers alike to line the route.
+And Roland Garros, the French Open, runs May into June at its namesake venue, pulling tennis fans from around the world.

 Summer Crowds and Tourist Considerations